youngkaneda/curry/README.md

 const add = (x, y, z) => x + y + z;
 const curriedAdd = curry(add);
 console.log(curriedAdd(1)(2)(3));
-// if you pass more than one arg than the function will ignore them console.log(curriedAdd(1)(2, 3)(3)); // => 6
+// if you pass more than one arg, then the function will ignore them.
+// unary functions should receive only one parameter. console.log(curriedAdd(1)(2, 3)(3)); // => 6
 ```